budimanjojo/talhelper/README.md

 Scenario 1 (You already have your talos config but not GitOps it yet):
 1. Create a `talconfig.yaml` based on your current cluster, an example [template](./test/talconfig.yaml) is provided.
-2. Run `talhelper gensecret -f <your-taloscfg.yaml> --patch-configfile > talenv.yaml`.
-This will create a `talenv.yaml` file with all your current cluster secrets and patch your `talconfig.yaml` to link to those secrets.
+2. Run `talhelper gensecret -f <your-talos-controlplane.yaml> --patch-configfile > talenv.yaml`.
+This will create a `talenv.yaml` file with all your current cluster secrets and patch your `talconfig.yaml` to get values from it.
 3. Encrypt the secret with SOPS: `sops -e -i talenv.yaml`.
+4. Run `talhelper genconfig` and the output files will be in `./clusterconfig` by default.
+Make sure the generated files are identical with your current machine config files.
-4. Commit your `talconfig.yaml` and `talenv.yaml` in Git repository.
+5. Commit your `talconfig.yaml` and `talenv.yaml` in Git repository.

 Scenario 2 (You want talhelper to create from scratch):
 1. Create a `talconfig.yaml`, an example [template](./test/talconfig.yaml) is provided.
-2. Run `talhelper gensecret --patch-configfile > talenv.sops.yaml` (`--patch-configfile` will add inlinePatches inside your `talconfig.yaml`)
+2. Run `talhelper gensecret --patch-configfile > talenv.sops.yaml`.
-3. Encrypt the secret with SOPS: `sops -e -i talenv.sops.yaml`
+3. Encrypt the secret with SOPS: `sops -e -i talenv.sops.yaml`.
 4. Run `talhelper genconfig` and the output files will be in `./clusterconfig` by default.
 5. Commit your `talconfig.yaml` and `talenv.sops.yaml` in Git repository.